Azure/Health-Data-and-AI-Blueprint/deployment.md

   ORDER BY EId DESC
 ```

-It will show that the 6 most recently admitted patients have been
+It shows that the six most recently admitted patients have been
 discharged.

 ## Machine learning (Data Scientist role)